 Still and all, the Gunners Special Nites bring home more than $40,000 in prize money.
 On post-adrenaline letdown, I remind myself how obviously non-shabby this is.
 We’re okay, Tom tells me.
 People saw how nice the horses are.

 The crowd drifts through the stables and tack shops, toward the sale barn.
 Tonight’s the Futurity Prospect Sale, auction of two-year-old horses.
-Philip gets back in time to join me for a show-off-the-Open-Finalists moment: we’re called to the auction’s backstage area, behind a towering satin curtain, with Tom and all the other Finalist owners and riders; and each little team is made to walk through a puff of smoke into spotlights.
+My husband gets back in time to join me for a show-off-the-Open-Finalists moment: we’re called to the auction’s backstage area, behind a towering satin curtain, with Tom and all the other Finalist owners and riders; and each little team is made to walk through a puff of smoke into spotlights.
 Corey’s name is announced—Sunglasses At Nite and Tom McCutcheon for owner Turnabout Farm!—we shake some hands, shuffle offstage.

 Tish and her horse are back here, too, about to go on; she’s achieved the unlikely feat of buying a horse from this sale, then winning the Futurity, and for that, she gets a fat $50,000 bonus.
 (Nothing like the dream of winning cash to stimulate shopping.)